Visitor progress graph with details

 If you're already running Google Ads campaigns and haven't activated this option, campaign performance could be affected, so it's important to validate the configuration of your analytics tools.

-3. Define the KPIs to be tracked
+3. Define the KPIs to track

 Here’s a table with examples of suggested integration methods for each type of KPI: